mylinuxforwork/dotfiles/README.md

 This is my configuration of Hyprland (Wayland) and Qtile (Xorg & Wayland) for Arch.
 This package includes an installation script to install and setup the required components.

-> [!IMPORTANT]
-> PLEASE NOTE: This branch is the rolling release of my dotfiles and includes the latest changes.
+PLEASE NOTE: This branch is the rolling release of my dotfiles and includes the latest changes.
-> Please be aware that this version is not a tested release.
+Please be aware that this version is not a tested release.

 The released dotfiles are tested with Arch Linux, Manjaro Linux, EndeavourOS and Arco Linux.